What's Happening at the Center?

 WHAT’S HAPPENING AT THE CENTER?

-The Center would be remiss if it didn’t also report that all of its Research Associates, many of whom are pictured above this message, made numerous important contributions to the study and prevention of various types of violence around the world.
-More information about the Associates is found at https://violenceresearch.wvu.edu/executive-board/research-associates
+Lastly, but certainly not least, Center Research Associates made many significant contributions to the study and prevention of various types of violence around the world.
+More information about the Associates is found at https://violenceresearch.wvu.edu/executive-board/research-associates.